physion/policy.ovation.io/docs/policies/systems_access_policy.md

 ## Unique User Identification

-* Access to the Physion Platform systems and applications is controlled by requiring unique User Login ID’s and passwords for each individual user and developer.
+* Access to the Ovation Platform systems and applications is controlled by requiring unique User Login ID’s and passwords for each individual user and developer.
 * Passwords requirements mandate strong password controls (see below).
 * Passwords are not displayed at any time and are not transmitted or stored in plain text.
 * Default accounts on all production systems, including root, are disabled.
-* Shared accounts are not allowed within Physion systems or networks.
+* Shared accounts are not allowed within Ovation systems or networks.

 ## Automatic Logoff